amanat-mahmud/Sales_Performance_Analysis/README.md

 ## 📌 Project Presentation

 ### Slides
-The detailed presentation slides for this project can be found here: [Slide](https://github.com/amanat-mahmud/sales_analysis/blob/main/sales%20performance%20analysis.pdf)
+The detailed presentation slides for this project can be found [here](https://github.com/amanat-mahmud/sales_analysis/blob/main/sales%20performance%20analysis.pdf)

 ## 💻 Installation and Usage